 Columbia Gas, Berkshire Gas and National Grid (MA only) are offering very generous rebates for high efficiency heating and hot water equipment.
 Rebates range depending upon appliance and fuel type from $100 – $1,500.
 Even HRVs and boiler reset controls can receive rebates.
 With these rebates, installing a high efficiency system that is properly sized to meet the heating and hot water needs of your household makes a lot of sense.

 But, you must remember that the most energy efficient improvements to make first are upgrades to the thermal boundary of your home.
-Improving insulation performance and the air barrier continuity will provide hte greatest savings by containing the heat you are paying for.
+Improving insulation performance and the air barrier continuity will provide the most savings.
 Then the second most important efficiency measures are upgrades to heat plant appliances.
-In other words, its best to look at the building as a system.
+In other words, its best to look at the building as a system starting with the envelope.
 Heating/cooling system upgrades integrated with energy retrofit of thermal boundary will provide maximum savings and comfort.
 Using the Heat Loan in conjunction with the heat appliance rebates is a great way to finance these investments.

 Massachusetts Multi-family- 5 units and up